webbsai/academy/README.md

 Welcome to WebbsAI Academy, where users can learn how WebbsAI works and contribute to tutorials.

 Learn web design and development — visually

 Search from our library of lessons covering everything from layout and typography to interactions and 3D transforms.

 ### WebbsAI Academy is where you learn how to master WebbsAI, and become a no-code guru.

 #### Key Features
-Intuitive drag-and-drop interface
+- Intuitive drag-and-drop interface
-AI-powered code generation
+- AI-powered code generation
-Built-in SEO optimization
+- Built-in SEO optimization
-Real-time recommendations
-Responsive site design
+- Responsive site design
-No coding/design skills required
+- No coding/design skills required

 #### Get Started